ichim/LeafletForBlazor-NuGet/Working with StreamPoint/Collection/README.md

 # Move To

 A StreamPoint (or more) can be moved on the map by updating the coordinates.
+The method accepts a single StreamPoint or an array of StreamPoints:

+1. Single point .Geometric.Points.moveTo(new StreamPoint(){});
+2. Multiple points .Geometric.Points.moveTo(StreamPoint[]);